Vienna is a city full of classical music, hearty cuisine, museum-apartments that belonged to the world’s most legendary composers, and so much more.

-Anyone who’s been to the capital of Austria knows that it’s a quick trip amped up by culture, infused with music around every corner.
-Vienna – home to classical musicians from its imperial past – has slowly transforming itself as an edgy destination preserving much of its sophistication.
+Anyone who’s been to the capital of Austria knows that it’s a quick trip amped up by culture infused with music around every corner.
+Vienna – home to classical musicians from its imperial past – has slowly transformed itself as an edgy destination preserving much of its sophistication.
 A night barhopping near St. Stephen’s is a clear indication that mixology is on the rise.
-Thanks to Vienna’s open embrace to slow food accompanied by natural wine, the city’s restaurant scene might be small but delivered in the utmost refinement.
-Below is a list of our favorites, so you can educate with a musically inclined past while indulge in the new.
+Thanks to Vienna’s open embrace to slow food accompanied by natural wine, the city’s restaurant scene might be small but it delivers utmost refinement.
+Below is a list of our favorites, so you can learn about Austria’s musically inclined past while indulging in the new.

 Michaelerkuppel, 1010 Wien, Austria